r-lib/lintr/paper/paper.md

 # Conclusion

-In conclusion, `{lintr}` is a valuable tool for R users to help improve the quality and reliability of their code.
+`{lintr}` is a valuable tool for R users to help improve the quality and reliability of their code.
 Its static code analysis capabilities, combined with its flexibility and ease of use, make it relevant and valuable for a wide range of applications.

 # Licensing and Availability